dga711/devtools-backend-refurb/README.md

 For today's Devtools there is a lot of the protocol missing, some of which I will try to implement.
 Especially Javascript debugging and Screencast.
 It will not use the latest dependency versions as CoherentGT runs on Chrome 49.

 Help is always appreciated if someone is interested.

+**Make sure to run `npm run build` after you get updates from this repo.**

 ## What is working